CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 If you need more flexibility, you can run the individual pipeline scripts one step at a time.
 See :ref:`step-by-step-workflows`.

-The sections below give detailed examples of workflows you can run with the all-in-one run_snp_pipeline.sh script.

-| :ref:`all-in-one-workflow-lambda`
-| :ref:`all-in-one-workflow-agona`
-| :ref:`all-in-one-workflow-listeria`
-|

 .. _logging-label:

 Logging